Why create a diversity dashboard?

 Use the table of contents above to navigate directly to the dashboard for each topic—employee counts, hires, promotions, and separations—or browse the page.

 This dashboard shows hires across the executive branch.
-The Commonwealth made 1,873 hires in the most recent fiscal quarter ending in March 2023.
+The Commonwealth made 1,191 hires in the most recent fiscal quarter ending on December 31, 2023.

 How to use this tool